MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

   * Link an account/service => unlink an account/service.
   * Connect an account/service => disconnect an account/service.
   * Authorize an account/service => deauthorize/deny an account/service.
-  * Register an account/service => unregister/unsubscribe an account/service.
+  * Register an account/service => deregister/unsubscribe an account/service.
 * If your app requires an account or service, you must provide a way for the user to sign up or to create a sign-up request.
-An exception may be granted if your app requires license to use.
+An exception may be granted if your app requires a license to use.
 But such scenarios, a clear way forward for a new user sign up must be provided.
 * Make sure you provide clear-way-forward guidance to a new user on how to sign up to use your app services.
-If a ready sign up link is not available, a clear way forward may be provided in the
+If a ready sign-up link is not available, a clear way forward may be provided in the following areas

+> [!div class="checklist"]
+>
-  * app's description sections
+> * within your app's description sections;
-  * welcome message
+> * in your app's welcome message;
-  * help message
+> * in your app's help message;
-  * sign-in window where you ask a user to sign in to your services.
+> * in the window where you ask a user to sign in to your services;

-  * Apps that do not have an easy sign up flow may also include a help tab or link to a web page where a new user can see detailed guidance on how to configure your app with Microsoft Teams.
-This is to ensure a new user is not shown a roadblock when trying your app for the first time.
+* Apps that do not have an easy sign-up flow may also include a help tab or link to a web page where a new user can see detailed guidance on how to configure your app with Microsoft Teams.
+This is to ensure a new user is not blocked when trying your app for the first time.
 * Sign in/sign out functionality must work on mobile clients.
 Ensure you're using the [Microsoft Teams SDK](https://www.npmjs.com/package/@microsoft/teams-js) version 1.4.1 or later.

 For additional information on authentication see: